Skeletonxf/r-ainbow-flags/readme.markdown

 ---------------

 These are the CSS classes you will add to the flair template page.
-For reference, this is /r/ainbow's order as of March 2012:
+For reference, this is /r/demisexuality's order as of June 2016:

  * ainbow
  * trans
  * bi
  * ace
+ * demi
  * genderqueer
  * pan
  * ally